mozzwald/zipitz2-buildroot-external/README.md

 for a small jffs2 image (internal NOR flash).
 This will tell Buildroot to use the files in this repo.
 You can now build Buildroot running _make_ or configure further with _make menuconfig_, _make linux-menuconfig_, or _make busybox-config_.

 ## JFFS / Kernel Size
-Sizes required to fit internal NOR flash on the zipit:
+Maximum sizes to fit internal NOR flash on the Zipit:

 - Kernel (MTD2): 1,179,648 Bytes
 - JFFS   (MTD3): 6,684,672 Bytes